If you want the most you can get out of a chequing account, the Scotiabank Ultimate Package is all about the extra perks.

 - Save on fuel at Petro-Canada locations

-Best chequing account in Canada from a credit union
+Best chequing account in Canada from a credit union: Coast Capital Elevate Chequing Account

 - Have a SIN

-- New members pay a $5 membership fee
+- New members must purchase a minimum of $5 in membership equity shares

 The EQ Bank US Dollar Account is one of the best U.S. bank accounts available in Canada, offering a higher interest rate than most similar accounts, as well as many other valuable money-saving features.
 EQ makes it easy to move your U.S. funds around, but it doesn't offer unlimited transactions, which would be a nice added touch.